IHE/RAD.IRA/input/pagecontent/rad-x9.md

 The Subscriber shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html).

 > Note: The Subscriber may handle the event synchronously.
-The Subscriber may also handle the event asynchronously by accepting the event initially (i.e. returning `202` Accepted) and processing it later.
+The Subscriber may also handle the event asynchronously by accepting the event initially (i.e., returning `202` Accepted) and processing it later.

 ##### 2:3.X9.4.1.3.1 Handling open events